vindhya/js-minicamp-homework-2/README.md

 	* for loop
 		* A `for` loop runs its contained lines of code a set amount of times based on a variable which is incremented in the condition of the loop.
 	* && || !
+		* The `&&` symbol compares the Boolean statements to its left and right and if BOTH evaluate to `true`, then it also evaluates to `true`.
+		* The `||` symbol compares the statements to its left and right and if either are true, then it evaluates to `true`.
+		* The `!` symbol takes Boolean statement it precedes and reverses the value.
+So, if the statement looked like `!true`, it would mean `false`, and vice versa.
 	* Array
+		* An array is a list of values that also have a number or "index" assgned to each value in the list.
+The value can be called upon by referencing its index.
 	* git
+		* Git is a tool which allows the tracking of changes made to source code.
+You can roll back to previous code if something goes wrong.
+It also allows easier collaboration within teams working on the same code.
 	* GitHub
+		* GitHub is an online repository for code which works with git.

 2. Install git.  https://git-scm.com/downloads